 The house appears to be of post and beam construction.
 The porch spans the front of the house and has six Doric columns supporting the porch roof.
-The house has five openings on its front, 4 windows and a center entry door, each is symmetrically between the columns.
-It's sided with clapboard which is thought to be original.
+The house has five openings on its front, 4 windows and a center entry door, each symmetrically between the columns.
+It's sided with a clapboard which is thought to be original.
 This home is one of the oldest in Collinsville and the only example of this architectural style in the area.

 In 1998, the late Irving Dilliard purchased the D.D.
 Collins House, and donated it to the City of Collinsville.
-Mr. Dilliard's grandparents lived in the house at one time, and he was interested in the preservation of the house.
-The City's Historic Preservation Commission (HPC) was then tasked with restoring the Collins House.
-The HPC serves as the City's mechanism to identify and preserve distinctive and architectural characteristics of the City that represent the City's cultural, social, economic, political and architectural history.
-The HPC has applied for, and has been awarded numerous grants to be used for restoration of the Collins House.
-Additionally, numerous individuals have generously contributed to the project.
-With Federal, State and local grants and private donations, the HPC has completed internal demolition, hazardous material abatement, required structural repairs, roof replacement, siding repair and replacement, exterior painting, and has opened original fireplaces.
-Exterior work has also included new guttering and door, window and shutter replacement.
+Mr. Dilliard's grandparents lived in the house at once, and he was interested in preserving the house.
+The City's Historic Preservation Commission (HPC) was tasked with restoring the Collins House.
+The HPC serves as the City's mechanism to identify and preserve distinctive architectural characteristics that represent the City's cultural, social, economic, political and architectural history.

 The house was added to the National Register of Historic Places on November 21, 2002.

-The Collins House was moved about 200 feet to the corner of Main and Combs streets; now at 701 West Main Street.
+The Collins House was moved about 200 feet to the corner of Main and Combs Streets, now at 701 West Main Street.

 A BRIEF HISTORY OF THE COLLINS HOUSE AND ITS OWNERS